 - The Checksum field is used to provide extra reliability and security to the TCP segment.

-- The actual user data are included after the end of the header.
+- The actual user data appears after the end of the header.

-UDP protocol consists of fewer fields compared to TCP.
+UDP (User Datagram Protocol) consists of fewer fields compared to TCP.
 The reason for that is because certain data types do not require reliable delivery and extra overhead.
 Real-time traffic for example, needs to be transported in an efficient way without error correction and retransmission mechanisms.

 UDP is considered to be a connectionless protocol.
 It leaves reliability to be handled by the application layer.
 All it cares about is fast transmission.
 The UDP segment format is presented in the diagram below:

 When should I use TCP vs. UDP?

 Choosing the right transport protocol to use depends on the type of data to be transferred.
 For information that needs reliability, sequence transmission and data integrity -- TCP is the transport protocol to use.
 For data that require real-time transmission with low overhead and less processing -- transport protocol UDP is the right choice.